 4.2 In assessing the appropriate level of security, the Company shall take account in particular of the risks that are presented by Processing, in particular from a Personal Data Breach.

 5.1 To support the delivery of the Services, the Company engages third party Subprocessors to provide certain infrastructure services.
 These currently consist of Amazon Web Services for hosting services, Twilio for SMS messaging, Google for language translation services, and Zoho for customer support live chat services.
-The Company has entered into written data processing agreements with each such Subprocessor providing at least the same level of protection as this Agreement, and (where the Customer Personal Data will be transferred outside the EEA) each such Subprocessor has certified that it complies with the Privacy Shield Framework.
+The Company has entered into written data processing agreements with each such Subprocessor providing at least the same level of protection as this Agreement, and (where the Customer Personal Data will be transferred outside the EEA) each such Subprocessor ensures that appropriate safeguards for cross-border transfers of personal data are in place, as required by applicable law.
 The Company shall remain fully responsible for the performance and compliance of its Subprocessors.

 5.2 The Company undertakes to inform the Customer of any intended addition or replacement of any Subprocessor by providing prior written notice to the Customer’s business contact.
 If the Customer documents objective and valid reasons not to accept a proposed new Subprocessor, the Customer may object to the use of that Subprocessor.
 If the Company chooses not to propose an alternative new Subprocessor or if the parties cannot agree upon a mutually acceptable new Subprocessor, the Customer will be entitled to terminate its subscription to the Services upon 30 days’ notice and to receive a refund of a pro-rated portion of any prepaid subscription fees.
 If the Company engages any such new Subprocessor, the Company will enter into a written data processing agreement with such Subprocessor providing at least the same level of protection as this Agreement.